Let’s be honest, Brits aren’t best known for their linguistic abilities. Quite possibly the opposite, in fact.

 Vorrei prenotare un tavolo per due = I would like to reserve a table for two

-There can’t be much worse than looking forward to a heavenly Italian dinner after long day on the slopes and then finding the restaurant is fully booked.
+There is nothing worse than looking forward to a heavenly Italian dinner after long day on the slopes and then finding that the restaurant is fully booked.
 I hope this phrase will ensure you can treat your loved one to the romantic dinner they deserve.

 Dov’è il bagno? = Where is the bathroom?